OER Faculty Grant

 Selection process

-The application period for the 2025 grants is closed.
+The application period for the 2026 grants is open until Monday, November 23rd, 2025.
 Applications will be evaluated by a selection committee comprised of members from the AIR team, a former grant recipient, and a learning engineer.
-Applicants will be notified in January 2025 if their proposal has been selected for funding.
-Project work is expected to begin in summer 2025.Grant criteria and application requirements were adapted from Iowa State University's Miller OER Grant Program.
+Applicants will be notified in late January 2026 if their proposal has been selected for funding.
+Project work is expected to begin in summer 2026.Grant criteria and application requirements were adapted from Iowa State University's Miller OER Grant Program.